We've independently reviewed this article to make sure it's as accurate as we can make it.

 For air conditioning units, reliability comes down to how long it will last.
 Considering the price point of these systems, this isn’t something you want to have to replace any sooner than you have to.

 In general, modern air conditioners should last 15 to 20 years.
-Things like maintenance frequency (change those filters!) and the outdoor elements can affect the lifespan of your appliance.
+Things like maintenance frequency (change those filters and clean that outdoor coil!) and the outdoor elements can affect the lifespan of your appliance.

 Warranties also play a role.
 A good warranty can be all that stands behind you and a useless unit.
 For instance, compressors, the main component of an air conditioner, can cost as much as a new A/C unit itself!